Design a tabletop gaming room to store and play your favorite board games. Or simply transform your living room into a game room in plain sight.

 Adequate & Adjustable Lighting

 All it takes is a glare off the top of a game to annoy a player because they can’t see part of the board.
-Even my beautiful decorative light fixture has arms that can be moved so that the path of light can be adjusted as necessary.
-The wall mounted lights are also directional, and none of the bulbs aren’t those LED lights that cast bright glare either.
+Even my beautiful decorative light fixture has arms that can be moved so that the path of light can be adjusted.
+Even the wall mounted lights are directional, and non of the lights have LED bulbs that cause glare.

-We may be a tabletop gaming family, and I may be a board game geek mom and wife, but I’m also a woman who wants my house to look like a beautifully decorated space and I feel this room now reflects both my inner gamer and my inner designer.
+I may be a board game geek mom and wife, but I’m also a woman who wants my house to look like a beautifully decorated space.
+Now it reflects both my inner gamer and my inner designer.

 See the full before and after of this space and all the details that went into this design challenge here.
 Yes, that below was this room before!